-Arrests were made related to the 11th September attacks and the arrests made in Belgium and The Netherlands, as well as a result from prior investigations.

 3. OTHER TERRORIST RELATED INCIDENTS

 3.1.
 General situation

 3.1.1.
 Anarchist terrorism

 First signs of the possible resurrection of left wing terrorism viz. anarchist terrorism were visible in the second half of 2001.
 Under an umbrella name "International Solidarity" attacks were carried out in the southern part of the European Union.
 The attributed attacks were in solidarity with imprisoned anarchists and against prison regimes.
-As left wing and anarchist web-sites in the Northern European countries cover this situation in depth, the possibility of resurrection of the left wing and anarchist terrorist groups is existent, in which the southern terrorist activity might function as an example.
+As left wing and anarchist web-sites in the Northern European countries cover this situation in depth, the possibility of resurrection of left wing and anarchist terrorist groups exists, in which the southern terrorist activity might function as an example.

-Italy has suffered other terrorist attacks by anarchist groups this year, viz. against the Palais of Justice in Venice, the headquarter of the Lega Nord in Vigonza (Padova), a church in Agrigento and a building of the municipality of Catanzaro.
+Italy has suffered other terrorist attacks by anarchist groups this year, viz. against the Palazzo di Giustizia (law courts) in Venice, the headquarters of the Lega Nord in Vigonza (Padova), a church in Agrigento and a building of the municipality of Catanzaro.

-On 10Th April 2001, a powerful bomb caused material damage to the outside of the buildings housing two non-governmental organisations in Rome (Italy).
-The responsibility was claimed by the group Nucleus for Proletarian and Revolutionary Initiatives.
+On 10 April 2001, a powerful bomb caused material damage to the outside of the buildings housing two non-governmental organisations in Rome (Italy).
+Responsibility was claimed by the group Nucleus for Proletarian and Revolutionary Initiatives.
 The same night another explosive device was found in Turin outside a former office of FIAT.
-Police dismantled this bomb by a controlled explosion before detonating.
+Police dismantled this bomb by a controlled explosion before detonation.

-On 26th August 2001, a letter bomb exploded in the Office for Tourist Advice of the municipality of Catanzaro.
+On 26 August 2001, a letter bomb exploded in the Tourist Information Office of the municipality of Catanzaro.

 3.1.2.
 Eco-Terrorism

 Radical environmentalist and animal rights movements have maintained a limited campaign.
 Nevertheless, the material damage they caused was extensive.

+5759/1/02 REV 1 han/JF/mcs 9

-5759/02 JV/dp 9 DG H II EN
+DG H II EN

 3.2.
 Law enforcement and judicial activity

 Italy

-In Italy, sixty members of the Italian anarchist group Solidarieta Internazionale were arrested on 18th September 2001.
-They were allegedly preparing terrorist attacks against Milan's cathedral and other objectives in the same city.
+In Italy, sixty members of the Italian anarchist group Solidarietà Internazionale were arrested on 18 September 2001.
+They were allegedly preparing terrorist attacks against Milan's cathedral and other targets in the same city.

 4. RESUME

 The September 11 attacks in the USA have marked a new era in the fight against terrorism, as well as in the terrorist theatre.
-The developments in the so-called war on terrorism against the ruling Taleban regime in Afghanistan and the al-Qaeda network will be of extreme importance for the future of combating terrorism in the European Union and globally.
-At the moment Islamic Extremist Terrorism could be regarded as the main threat against the European Union.
-However it would be dangerous to focus only on this phenomenon, as other European terrorist groups still remain active with all possible consequences.
+The developments in the so-called war on terrorism against the ruling Taleban regime in Afghanistan and the Al Qaeda network will be of extreme importance for the future of combating terrorism in the European Union and globally.
+At the moment Islamic extremist terrorism could be regarded as the main threat against the European Union.
+However it would be dangerous to focus only on this phenomenon, as other European terrorist groups still remain active, with all possible consequences.

-5759/02 JV/dp 10 DG H II EN
+5759/1/02 REV 1 han/JF/mcs 10 DG H II EN